Why Singapore's Tharman should run for top IMF post

 The IMF needs a managing director with equal doses of technocratic and political skills.
 When Dominique Strauss-Kahn, the overly high-flying previous incumbent, departed in May 2011 because of extra-curricular activities, a feeble attempt was made to open up the appointment to a global contest, but the outcome was a foregone conclusion.
 A Frenchwoman followed a Frenchman.
 A French politician with presidential ambitions (sadly thwarted) was followed by another French politician with similar ambitions (always denied of course).

 In the previous round, OMFIF backed as a candidate Zeti Akhtar Aziz, the highly-accomplished governor of Bank Negara Malaysia, but she showed no inclination to join the contest.
-Tharman is an IMF insider, the chairman (since 2011) of the International Monetary and Financial Committee, whose first chair was Gordon Brown, the former UK chancellor of the exchequer and prime minister.
+Tharman is an IMF insider, the chairman (since 2011) of the International Monetary and Financial Committee.

 Tharman is Singapore's deputy prime minister and a previous chief executive of the Monetary Authority of Singapore (before he entered politics).
 He's a member of the prestigious Group of Thirty.
 You cannot get a better CV than that for the job.

 In the past, when asked about the possibility that he might go for the position, Tharman has shrugged his shoulders or murmured something self-deprecating.
 But if the possibility came into view, the Singapore government would no doubt take it very seriously.